vitalets/playwright-bdd/docs/writing-steps/keywords-matching.md

 When('a step', () => { ... });
 ```

 In some cases, you may want to restrict such behavior and require keywords matching additionally to step text.
-Since playwright-bdd v8 you can enable that with [`matchKeywords`](configuration/options.md#matchkeywords) option:
+Since Playwright-BDD v8 you can enable that with [`matchKeywords`](configuration/options.md#matchkeywords) option:

 ```js
 // playwright.config.js